Skip navigation

 • Ditans (not yet available) work like triptans but can be used by people with heart conditions.
 The first one, Reyvow, has just been released in the United States.

-• Gepants (not yet available) are CGRP antagonists.
-Read more on the CGRP page.
+• Gepants are CGRP antagonists.
+Read more about Nurtec on the CGRP page.

 The Migraine Trust also has a particularly good page on preventative options.

-There are a range of devices becoming available for both acute and preventative migraine treatment.
+There is a range of devices becoming available for both acute and preventative migraine treatment.
 These nerve stimulator devices are worth considering, especially if you have trouble with medications.

 LIFESTYLE ADJUSTMENTS